CoolisCodes/CoolLoudia/README.md

 # CoolLoudia Core

-This package contains the core scripts and assets for the CoolLoudia Library.
+This repo contains the core scripts and assets for the CoolLoudia Library.